slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 * If the command cannot connect to the port (`rx_hostname command <commandline.html#term-rx_hostname-hostname-or-ip-address>`_ failed), the receivers may not have started yet.

 Since multiple receiver processes typically run on the same PC, they share the same IP.
-Each receiver process must use a different TCP port.
-By default, the TCP port (`rx_tcpport <commandline.html#term-rx_tcpport-port>`_) starts at 1954 and increments in shared memory.
+Here, each receiver process must use a different TCP port for a unique connection.

 * 1954 - Default Receiver TCP port

+Configuring the receiver with the command `rx_hostname command <commandline.html#term-rx_hostname-hostname-or-ip-address>`_, sets up a receiver for every module in shared memory automatically ie. every module's receiver TCP port will automatically increment in shared memory.
+The starting port is defined by the command `rx_tcpport <commandline.html#term-rx_tcpport-port>`_ with the default being 1954.

 A multi-module command (without colon or module index) sets incremental ports starting from the specified port number.